cartwrightian/cfnassist/README.md

 For example RDS instances might be a resource you create but don't want to create/delete on each build.

-`cfnassist.sh -env Dev -file ./rdsInstance.json`
+`cfnassist -env Dev -file ./rdsInstance.json`

 6.Create instances with build numbers
 -------------------------------------

 This is probably the more normal way to create instances, for example if you are using the Phoenix Server pattern.

-`cfnassist.sh -env Dev -file ./rdsInstance.json -build 876`
+`cfnassist -env Dev -file ./rdsInstance.json -build 876`

 This will create a stack, with the stack and the instances tagged additionally with **CFN_ASSIST_BUILD_NUMBER**, the stack name will also include the build number.